CrowdEmotion/respondent-video-capture-kit/flash/README.md

 1. [examples/video_respondent_test_yt.html](./examples/video_respondent_test.html) for streaming YouTube videos

 These files can be opened through the page [http://localhost:8080/flash/index.html](http://localhost:8080/flash/index.html) following the same directions in the previous paragraphs.
+Set connection values in the files `flash/js/examples/videoRespondentTestConf.js` and/or `flash/js/examples/videoRespondentTestConfYT.js` before opening it.

 ### Implement PlayCorder